 It is worthwhile to compare the behaviour seen for the higher density contrast with the images in Fig. \ref{fig:slice_plots}, where it can be seen that the morphological evolution of the clouds is very different, even for simulations that look very similar in Fig. \ref{fig:dense_mass}.
 We postulate that the slower dispersal of the cloud in the three SPH methods is due to the very sharp and high density contrast, which is hard to resolve for these methods and leads to a much slower decline in cloud mass.
 Having the SPH method in the fold for the lower density contrast strengthens our conviction that it is simply unable\footnote{The term "unable" is a misnomer in this context, because in the absence of conduction the formally correct solution is zero mixing.} to handle a high and sharp density contrast.
-We note that the \textsc{anarchy-pu sph} method shows cloud destruction morphologies more akin to Eulerian methods.
+We note that the \textsc{anarchy-pu sph} and \textsc{gdf sph} methods show cloud destruction morphologies more akin to Eulerian methods.

-The \textsc{gdf sph} method, which for the higher density contrast is positioned between \textsc{Sphenix sph} and all others, gives a much longer dispersal time for the lower density contrast.
+The \textsc{gdf sph} method, whose evolution of dense mass for the higher density contrast is similar to \textsc{Sphenix sph}, gives a much longer dispersal time for the lower density contrast.
 The difference with the other methods also increases with increasing resolution.
 This might be due to the many cloudlets produced in this method (see Fig. \ref{fig:slice_plots}) being above $\rho_{\text{cl}}/3$ for the lower density contrast, but below it for the higher density contrast where the initial cloud density is higher.